 START...
 OVERRIDING...
-RELAYS
+RELAYS...

-Pressing the softkeys in this order will enable you to override lighting circuits to ON, OFF or any level in between.
-Entering a TIMEOUT value will reverse an ON action after the time period has expired.
+Branching out to the Data Selection windows below will allow you to override lights [N] or OFF by entering a new level.
+Entering a TIMECUT value will reverse an CN action after the time period has expired.

-- Press the or + keys to cycle through the relay list, or press the RELAY softkey, then enter a relay output number to go directly to that relay.
-See notes 1, 2 and the quick tips. - 2.
-Press the LEVEL softkey, then or + to cycle, or use the number keys to enter a specific level.
+- 1. Press the or + keys to cycle through the relay list, or press the RELAY softkey then enter a relay output number to go directly to that relay.
+0 - 2.
+Press the LEVEL softkey, then or + to cycle, or the number keys to enter a level directly.
 Press the ENTER key to confirm or the BACK key to cancel.
-See note 2. - 3.
-If desired, press the TIMEGUT softkey, and use the number keys to enter a time in hours and minutes.
+2 - 3.
+If desired, press the TIMEOUT softkey, then the number keys to enter a time in hours and minutes.
 After this time expires the relay overridden ON will turn OFF.
-See notes 3 and 5.
+6